computer-geek64/article-engagement-predictor/README.md

 # Discussion:

-By analyzing and predicting the number of comments anticipated for a given article, the publishers can determine the level of public interest in a given topic and can choose to follow up with corresponding related articles.
-In addition, the sentiment analysis will allow the editors to determine how polarizing an article is, and potentially provide items such as blog posts to provide a forum for further public discussion.
-If an article shows low sentiment, then the publishers can decide whether it is worthwhile to publish the article or possibly fine-tune it to keep readers more engaged.
+By analyzing and predicting the number of comments anticipated for an article, the publishers can determine the level of public interest in a given topic and can choose to follow up with corresponding related articles.
+Additionally, the sentiment analysis allows  the editors to determine how polarizing an article is, and potentially provide items such as blog posts to provide a forum for further public discussion.
+Low sentiment can tell the editor that perhaps the article should be revised to make it more engaging.

 # Dataset: